DNKonanov/snapper-man-test/docs/source/usercases.rst

 .. image:: images/plots_forward_contig_1_pilon_pilon_pilon/NNNNNNTGCCG.png

 Firstly, we can see that both GTGAC and GTCAC motifs have a clear signal shift and can be merged into one GTSAC motif.
-So, combining these two facts and despite the low value of confidence, we can conclude that GTSAC methylation motif is presented in this strain.
+So, combining these two facts, despite the low value of confidence, we can conclude that GTSAC methylation motif is presented in this strain.

 The NTGCCG motif seems partially shifted but the two distributions have one identical mode.
 Usually, it means that the complete motif sequence has not been extracted or the motif context has not been successfully adjusted due to 11-mers length limitation.
 Actually, in this particular case, this motif is just cropped form of CCGG motif.
-We should note, that CCGG was extracted individually with confidence higher than 10000.
+We should note, that CCGG was extracted individually with confidence greater than 10000.

 The GGACGAN motif looks the most controversial.
 The change in the distribution shape signalizes about the presence of a methylated base in this context, but we cannot be sure about motif correctness or motif completeness.
 The only additional thing we know is that this motif is